-Instant Pot Chicken Tinga makes for the best version of chicken tacos….EVER!
+30-Minute Instant Pot Chicken Tinga makes for the best version of chicken tacos….EVER!
 Smoky chipotle flavor with a tangy tomato base creates the most flavorful shredded chicken.
 A meal that resembles restaurant quality, but comes together so quickly at home in the Instant Pot!
 30 minutes is all you need!
-Paleo and Whole30 friendly.
+Low-carb, Keto, Paleo and Whole30 friendly.

 Yes, these are the absolute best way to enjoy chicken tacos!
 Yes, they are ridiculously easy!
-And yes, I did just post another taco recipe last week: Sheet Pan Shrimp Tacos.
+And yes, I am obsessed with creating delicious taco recipes.

 What is Chicken Tinga?
 I’m glad you asked.
 Because honestly guys, this Mexican food loving girl born and raised in California didn’t even know what it really was until last month.
 Not going to hold anything back here.
 After a double header baseball game in Richmond, VA, we decided to eat out at the closest and authentic sounding/looking Mexican restaurant we could find.